UnamSanctam/SilentETHMiner/README.md

 ## Requirements

 When mining with the Ethash algorithm you need to have enough GPU memory left to store the DAG.
-So for example mining Ethereum requires you have have at least a minimum GPU memory of 4.14 GB since that is the size of the DAG as of writing this.
+So for example, mining Ethereum requires you to have at least a minimum GPU memory of 4.14 GB available since that is the size of the DAG as of writing this.
+Due to this, GPUs that have less available memory than the required DAG are not able to mine at all.
 The other thing required is a recent enough CUDA or OpenCL compatible driver for your GPU.

 So the requirements are as follow: